crimist/trakx/README.md

 * Customize the url in `netdata/expvar.conf` if needed.
 * Install netdata plugins with `cd netdata; ./install.sh`.

-### Build Tags
+### Build Customization

-You can build with different tags with `go build/install -tags <tag> .`

-**Tags**
+Trakx takes advantage of Go's build tags to target different use cases.

+#### **Performance**

-* `fast` will build without IP, seed, and leech metrics which will reduce cpu and memory usage
+The `fast` tag will build Trakx without IP, seed, and leech metrics which will reduce cpu and memory usage.

+#### **App engines**

-* `heroku` will build trakx for app engines.
-This means the controller will not be built and trakx will run immediately when the binary is executed.
+The `heroku` tag will build trakx for app engines.
+This means the executable will immediately run the tracker rather than provide the daemon controller behavior included in the regular CLI build.

+Feel free to customize the tags to suit whichever app engine you prefer in [engine_entry.go](./engine_entry.go).

 ## 📈 Performance